Srikarmk/100-days-of-code-2/README.md

 ✅ Started learning backend with Node JS .
 ✅ Tried hosting MySQL database on an online server .

+## Day 11

+✅ Connected MySQL Database with Nodejs and created a server to send response .
+✅ Started exploring Express JS

 ## Day 12

 ✅ Made API's using Express for a project.